nullstack/nullstack.github.io/articles/about.md

 ## Developer Happiness

-The generated application is enough to have a PWA without thinking about boilerplate, but you are completely free to override the default behaviour of each moving piece.
+The generated application is enough to have a PWA without thinking about boilerplates, but you are completely free to override the default behavior of each moving piece.

 A borrowed concept from Ruby is developer happiness.
-Nullstack aims to ease the developer’s life by simplifying everything possible without hiding things from you.
+Nullstack aims to ease the developer’s life by simplifying everything possible, but without hiding things from you.

 The first developers we wanted to make happy are ourselves.
 We made Nullstack because we had fun in the process.
 It started as a simple prototype on top of React.js and we got carried away, each time making it more enjoyable for us until it became its own thing.

-We hope you enjoy using Nullstack as much as we do, because that's what keeps this project going forward.
+We hope you enjoy using Nullstack as much as we do because that's what keeps this project going forward.